fNIRS/snirf/snirf_specification.md

 <h3>/nirs/probe/sourcePos3D [Optional] </h3>
 <dt>./probe.sourcePos3D</dt><tt>[Type: numeric 2D array] [Location: /nirs/probe/sourcePos3D ] </tt>
-<dd>This field describes the position (in spatialUnit units) of each source
-optode in 3D.  <dd>
+<dd>This field describes the position (in spatialUnit units) of each source optode in 3D.  </dd>

 <h3>/nirs/probe/detectorPos [Required] </h3>
-<dt>./probe.detectorPos</dt><tt>[Type: numeric] [Location: /nirs/probe/detectorPos]</tt>
+dt>./probe.detectorPos</dt><tt>[Type: numeric] [Location: /nirs/probe/detectorPos]</tt>
 <dd>Same as <i>probe.sourcePos</i>, but describing the detector positions.</dd>

 <h3>/nirs/probe/detectorPos3D [Optional] </h3>
 <dt>./probe.detectorPos3D</dt><tt>[Type: numeric 2D array] [Location: /nirs/probe/detectorPos3D ] </tt>
-<dd>This field describes the position (in spatialUnit units) of each detector
-optode in 3D.  <dd>
+<dd>This field describes the position (in spatialUnit units) of each detector optode in 3D.  </dd>

 <h3>/nirs/probe/frequencies [Optional] </h3>
 <dt>./probe.frequencies</dt><tt>[Type: numeric 1D array] [Location: /nirs/probe/frequencies ] </tt>
 <dd>This field describes the frequencies used for frequency domain measurements.
-This field is only required for frequency domain data types, and is indexed by
+This field is only required for frequency domain data types, and is indexed by <i>measurementList(k).dataTypeIndex</i>.  </dd>
-<i>measurementList(k).dataTypeIndex</i>.  <dd>

 <h3>/nirs/probe/timeDelays [Optional] </h3>
 <dt>./probe.timeDelays</dt><tt>[Type: numeric 1D array] [Location: /nirs/probe/timeDelays ] </tt>
 <dd>This field describes the time delays used for gated time domain measurements.
-This field is only required for gated time domain data types, and is indexed by
-<i>measurementList(k).dataTypeIndex</i>.
-The indexing of this field is paired with the indexing of <i>probe.timeDelayWidths</i>. <dd>
+This field is only required for gated time domain data types, and is indexed by <i>measurementList(k).dataTypeIndex</i>.
+The indexing of this field is paired with the indexing of <i>probe.timeDelayWidths</i>. </dd>

 <h3>/nirs/probe/timeDelayWidths [Optional] </h3>
 <dt>./probe.timeDelayWidths</dt><tt>[Type: numeric 1D array] [Location: /nirs/probe/timeDelayWidths ] </tt>
 <dd>This field describes the time delay widths used for gated time domain measurements.
-This field is only required for gated time domain data types, and is indexed by
-<i>measurementList(k).dataTypeIndex</i>.
-The indexing of this field is paired with the indexing of <i>probe.timeDelays</i>.<dd>
+This field is only required for gated time domain data types, and is indexed by <i>measurementList(k).dataTypeIndex</i>.
+The indexing of this field is paired with the indexing of <i>probe.timeDelays</i>.</dd>

 <h3>/nirs/probe/momentOrders [Optional] </h3>